Skip to content

 Your cart is empty

-3. Meet the French Royals and their styles: Philippe d'Orléans
+3. Meet the French Royals Style: Philippe d'Orléans

-3. Meet the French Royals and their styles: Philippe d'Orléans
+3. Meet the French Royals Style: Philippe d'Orléans

 Did you know that Louis XVI was a huge lock-picking expert?
 Louis XV’s favourite animal was his white angora cat, while his mistress Madame de Pompadour (whose name rhymes with amour) kept chickens in the gardens of Versailles.
 Get to know the quirky characters of the French Royals, Emperors and rulers that inspired many of the beautiful styles that you find in our store!

 Article: 3.
-Meet the French Royals and their styles: Philippe d'Orléans
+Meet the French Royals Style: Philippe d'Orléans

-3. Meet the French Royals and their styles: Philippe d'Orléans
+3. Meet the French Royals Style: Philippe d'Orléans

 Philippe d'Orléans, Duke of Orléans and nephew of the Sun King, reigned as Regent of France from 1715 to 1723.
 Never intended to be King, he was brought up to have a military career.
 Philippe II was a zealous student.
 He studied the violin, diplomacy and riding, acted in several plays, composed two operas, and was a gifted painter and engraver.
 These cultural interests are reflected during his reign: he collected many paintings and purchased the world’s largest known diamond, a 141 carat cushion brilliant, now known as Le Régent.